Rosuav/satisfactory-looting/README.md

 Is BP_Ship_C just another piece of debris?
 See if it's removable - or more specifically, see if clearing a crash site gets rid of one of them.
+- Seems it is, I think.
+So it's not particularly useful.